 Essential reading: Wearables that keep you safe

-This article is a summary of our favourite activity trackers designed with female fitness enthusiasts in mind.
+This article is a summary of our favourite activity trackers and smartwatches designed with female fitness enthusiasts in mind.
 Our criteria is based on a combination of visual appeal, smaller sizes and functionality.
 These are wearables that are designed to keep track of your activity and sleep so should not be confused with safety wearables, i.e. devices which make it easy to call for help at the touch of a button.

 This smart piece of jewellery is designed to track your health.
 Wear it as a necklace or bracelet with Leaf accessories or items you already own – or clip it to any clothing item as a stylish accent.
 You choose what fits your style best in any given occasion.

 The tracker learns about you and provides insights and improvements to your daily routine to help you feel your best.
 The wearable tracks your breathing, sleep, activity and monthly cycles through the smartphone app.
 If you are feeling stressed, you can follow one of its breathing routines to try and calm yourself down.
 Its advanced technology is hidden inside the wood housing, giving it a soft natural appeal.

 Leaf does not need to be charged.
 It is powered by a replaceable battery that lasts up to 6 months.
 It also has up to 14 days worth of memory, so you only need to sync it every couple of weeks.